This articles explains what type of questions can bed added to a Quiz and how they work.

 Arithmetic (2+2)

 Arithmetic questions allow you to create mathematical questions and asses respondent's knowledge of mathematics and number theory.
-You can generate unique questions for each respondent by entering the formula within the problem and including set variables.
+You can generate unique questions for each respondent by entering the formula within the problem and including set variables using {}.
 You can select an Answer precision from the drop-down list to define the number of acceptable decimal places.
 Select enforce precision if correct answers must contain a specific number of decimal places.

 Significant Figures (x10)

-Significant Figures questions require respondents to answer in scientific notation and provide solutions that contain a specified number of significant figures.
+Significant Figures questions require students to answer in scientific notation and provide solutions that contain a specified number of significant figures.
 As with Arithmetic questions you can ensure each respondent receives a unique question by including set variables that randomly generate scientific notations within the problem.